 In 2022, you will observe more and more organizations adopting NLP-based chatbots to improve conversations.

 To measure your performance, you need to track and evaluate data.
 And for that, you need chatbot analytics and insights.
 The good news is most chatbots today offer analytics so that you can continue to improve your strategies.

 Use this information to improve your product or service.
 Therefore, chatbots allow you to foster strong customer relationships.

 Next on our list of chatbot trends is multilingual capabilities.
 Did you know that only 20% of the world’s population speaks English?
 So if you plan to expand your business globally or already cater to a global customer base, you need chatbots with multilingual capabilities.

-This will not only offer a boost to your localization efforts but also amplify your reach.
-But, again, it’s because customers prefer to use their native tongue to communicate with their trusted brands.
+This will offer a boost to your localization efforts and amplify your reach.
+But, it’s because customers prefer to use their native tongue to communicate with their trusted brands.

 Multilingual bots enable you to tap into new markets and personalize the experience for your audience.